auzadventure/yii2-component-collection/vuedbx/readme.md

 ## Dropbox API using SDK and Vue.js

 Allows you to upload and use dropbox like a file manager.
 Uses CDNs and Vue.js.

+# This is standalone

 Upload files.
 Preview File through a link.